-Basis for Selection

-C6.
-Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies:

-Open admission policy as described above for all students

-Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explainAt least a 2.0 high school GPA and an 18 ACT composite or 870 SAT composite (SAT combined Critical Reading and Math scores) -or- At least a 3.0 high school GPA and SAT or ACT scores regardless of score
+Basis for Selection C6.
+Do you have an open admission policy, under which virtually all secondary school graduates or students with GI equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission for out-of-state students selective admission to some programs other (explain)

 C7.
-Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.
+Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions